OsioLabs/gatsbyguides.com_content/gatsby-and-drupal/create-client-only-routes.md

-# Create Client Only Routes
+# Create Client-Only Routes

 [# summary #]
-For some pages none of the page needs to be server rendered as all data will be loaded live from your API after the user logs in.
+For some pages, none of the page needs to be server rendered, as all data will be loaded live from your API after the user logs in.
 For example, a user account page that displays a user's personal profile and data.
 It's only accessible to the user, and the content is completely dynamic.
-Another example is the checkout funnel of an e-commerce application, the contents of your cart, and all of the payment related pages are completely dynamic and unique for each use.
+Another example is the checkout funnel of an e-commerce application; the contents of your cart and all of the payment-related pages are completely dynamic and unique for each use.

 In this tutorial we'll:

-- Talk about the use-case for client only routes
+- Talk about the use-case for client-only routes
-- Use Gatsby's `createPage` API to register client only routes at build time
+- Use Gatsby's `createPage` API to register client-only routes at build time
-- Write some React components to handle routing and rendering content for client only routes
+- Write some React components to handle routing and rendering content for client-only routes

-By the end of this tutorial you should know how to register one or more client only routes in your Gatsby application, and then populate them with content on the client-side when a user access that route.
+By the end of this tutorial you should know how to register one or more client-only routes in your Gatsby application, and then populate them with content on the client-side when a user accesses that route.
 [# endsummary #]

 ## Goal